 During this period, I was able to test my skills with teachers in all martial art styles.
 I was seriously confronted with many strengths and weaknesses of 'my' Aikido.
 The next step was to adapt the system to alleviate any weaknesses, and obtain optimal effectivity.
 For the next 4 years I experimented and trained in my Amsterdam dojo with many students and fellow teachers skilled in Kyokushin karate, Seidokan karate, Wado karate, Taekwondo and Nunchaku.
 Aikido slowly turned into an Aiki-jutsu style system (Aiki-jutsu-do) that proved effective against all mentioned fighting styles.

 I was then introduced to the Takeda-ryu Nakamura-Ha of Soke Nakamura and was given the opportunity to train for black belt from the start with the intent to obtain a teacher's diploma as soon as possible.
 There I learned good basics, strong techniques, and was able to compile a mountain of new ideas.
-I managed to attend three or four seminars in the next 18 months and I learned a lot from my training sessions with Branimir Tudan, the sole representative of Takeda-ryu for The Netherlands at the time.
+I attended seminars and I learned a lot from my training sessions with Branimir Tudan, the sole representative of Takeda-ryu for The Netherlands at the time.
 He was to prepare me for the exam and in 6 months he taught me all the techniques needed for a black belt and a teacher's diploma.
-In the dojo, I was now focusing on the Takeda-ryu Aiki-no-jutsu techniques (a bit combined with my Aiki-jutsu-do system which most of my students knew well) and trained 3 to 4 times a week (sometimes more) for about 2 years.
+In the dojo, I was now focusing on the Takeda-ryu Aiki-no-jutsu techniques (a bit combined with my Aiki-jutsu-do system which most of my students knew well) and trained 3 to 4 times a week (sometimes more).

 Aiki-jutsu-do became the official name of that next step.
 By combining the strong aspects of Aikido, Takeda-ryu Aiki-no-jutsu and all things gathered from other martial arts, the Aiki-jutsu-do system became a very complete system.
 Flexible, alert, dynamic, and above all realistic and effective in nature.